mist64/cbmbus_doc/3 Commodore DOS.md

 * The _access_ byte depends on the file type: For `SEQ`, `PRG` and `USR`, a file can be opened for reading, by specifying "`R`", for writing using "`W`" and for appending using "`A`".
 The default is for reading.
 For relative files, the access byte is the binary-encoded record size.
 For creating a relative file, it must be specified, for opening an existing one, it can be omitted.
 Relative files are always open for reading _and_ writing.

 Sequential files can then be read from or written to, depending on the access type.
 Files opened for writing need to be closed again for all data structures on disk to be valid.
 Relative files allow reading and writing and do not have to be closed for the data on disk to be consistent.
-In order to position the read/write pointer to a particular record, the command channel is used (see below).
+Positioning of the read/write pointer to a particular record is done using the command channel ("`P`" command, see below).

 ### Directory Listing